DEalog/dealog-kafka-dev-cluster/README.md

 This is started and exposed on port `8080`.

 Open http://localhost:8080 in your web browser.

-You need to create a view initally.
+First you need to setup the cluster (`kafka:9092`).
+Next you need to create a view.
 Then you can either browse or stream the messages.

+The initial username is `admin@example.org`, the default password is `admin`.

 ## Sources